manfromarce/DocSharp/README.md

 ### Requirements

 .NET 6, 8, 9 and .NET Framework 4.6.2 and higher are supported, but tests are mostly performed on .NET 8 and above.
+The DocSharp.Renderer and DocSharp.ImageSharp packages require .NET 8/9 or higher (ImageSharp is not compatible with .NET Framework).

 ### Usage